-- 8. If a student would like to transfer to another university, they should contact the other university directly to ensure they are eligible for transfer.
-Where a transcript of current study is required, please contact the Registry.
-If outstanding fees are owed, students will not be entitled to receive a transcript until any outstanding fees are paid.
-Course documentation is available on the University's website and it is the student's responsibility to collate the materials required by the other university to support the transfer application. - 9.
-If appropriate, a member of the academic staff may be able to provide students with a reference.
-Please note that students are not entitled to a reference and any reference may only refer to the course or modules studied, the period during which a student studied and any assessment grades achieved. - 10.
-Once a student is ready to transfer, please complete a Changes to Study form.
-The University will seek to process fully completed applications within a timely manner, and in any event within 10 working days of receipt.
-The Changes to Study form require a signature from:
+- 9. If a student wishes to transfer to another provider, they should contact the other institution directly to ensure they are eligible for transfer.
+Where a transcript of current study or related documentation is required students must contact the Registry who will supply it.
+Students will not be entitled to receive a transcript until any outstanding tuition fees are paid.
+Course documentation, e.g. module descriptors, are available on the University's website and it is the student's responsibility to collate the materials required by the other provider to support the transfer application. - 10.
+If required by the other provider, a member of academic staff may be able to provide students with a reference.
+Please note that students are not entitled to a reference, and any reference provided may only refer to the course or modules studied, the period during which a student studied and any assessment marks achieved. - 11.
+There may be financial implications for withdrawing from the University to transfer to another provider.
+Students are advised to discuss proposed transfers with the Student Loans Company or the other university before proceeding with the transfer process.